ecg-icas/icas/src/source/feed-details.rst

 |

-Restrictions: Non-empty unique-per-add string with a maximum of 64 characters.
+Restrictions: Non-empty unique-per-ad string with a maximum of 64 characters.

 .. index:: externalId
 .. _feed_externalId: